Learning How To Draw People

-- If you want, you can start with a paper and a pencil, but some tools will make better results.
-It is a daunting task to recommend great drawing tools because many of them are known for producing great drawings.
+- If you want, you can start with paper and a pencil, but some tools will make better results.
+It is a daunting task to recommend great drawing tools because many of them produce great drawings.

 - What I’d advise you is to experiment with various papers and pencils.
 You’ll eventually like certain materials more than others.
 Get a pad of newsprint paper.
-This is basically a bit affordable and perfect for practice drawings but doesn’t expect these drawings to last long.
+This is basically a bit affordable and perfect for practice drawings, but I don’t expect these drawings to last long.

-- Therefore, try to start using a medium textured paper maybe.
-You’re also required to have a perfect sized drawing board that is flat and smooth for a drawing surface.
+- Therefore, try to start using medium textured paper maybe.
+You’re also required to have a perfect-sized drawing board that is flat and smooth for a drawing surface.

 - Before you get started, ensure that you have in mind the human body.
 How does the person look like?
 Ensure that everything is clear.
 When you have a clear picture of the person’s body, learn more about drawing the body and its proportions.

-- There is also a need to have a basic knowledge of the tendons and muscles, and how they control and direct the body.
+- There is also a need to know the tendons and muscles and control and direct the body.
 Surprised!
 Huh?
 Actually, I don’t mean that you memorize all the tendons, muscles, and bones.
 Just a basic understanding is enough.

 Proportions and Measurements of the Human Form